georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 }
 ```

+%  TEST[continued]

 ### Querying [querying]

 Suggesting works as usual, except that you have to specify the suggest type as `completion`.
-Suggestions are near real-time, which means new suggestions can be made visible by [refresh](https://www.elastic.co/docs/api/doc/elasticsearch/v8/operation/operation-indices-refresh) and documents once deleted are never shown.
+Suggestions are near real-time, which means new suggestions can be made visible by [refresh](indices-refresh.md) and documents once deleted are never shown.
 This request:

 ```console
 POST music/_search?pretty